lyijin/cpgberus/15_ont_minimap2_coverage/README.md

 # `15_ont_minimap2_coverage/` folder #

-This folder documents our method that check coverages of ONT reads (following the amplification-free, Cas9-directed protocol) mapping to the targeted 45S rDNA loci in the human genome.
-The loci was chosen because it had a high GC% (mean of 72%) relative to the human genome (mean of 42%), and it is known that WGBS readouts get a bit more biased at high GC% regions.
+This folder documents our method to check the coverages of ONT reads (following the amplification-free, Cas9-directed protocol) that mapped to the targeted 45S rDNA loci in the human genome.
+The loci was chosen because it had a high GC% (mean of 72%) relative to the human genome (mean of 42%), and it is known that WGBS readouts are biased at high GC% regions.

 The process of producing the `*.parsed_mp.tsv` intermediate tables can be a bit convoluted.
-Due to upload size constraints, we only make `*.parsed_mp.tsv` files available in a compressed format.
+Due to upload size constraints, we only make `*.parsed_mp.tsv` files available in a compressed format (available in this folder).

 ## Mapping ONT FASTQ against 45S reference ##